 Being aware of what your competitors are doing is good business sense, and it also cuts down the time it takes to get your optimization in the right direction.
 Let’s take a look at how this is done.

 There are special tools that will let you see and analyze the keywords, ads, and landing pages of your competitors for certain metrics.
-Two of these are found at here and here.
-Both of these have free and paid versions so you can see which one you prefer.
+You can find one here.
+It has free and paid versions so you can see which one you prefer.
 If you’re juggling a lot of clients and doing a lot of optimization, you’ll find that the features and the payment plans of the paid versions of these programs are right up your alley.

 What to Look For